-Of all the fruit to grow, berries are the best choice for a cold climate garden.
+Of all the fruit to grow, berries are the best choice for a cold-climate garden.
 Many of them are hardy to zone 3 and lower and ripen quickly.

 Berries are very healthy.
 Dr. Fuhrman writes: Berries are one of my superfoods and are represented by the second “B” in G-BOMBS.
 Rich in fiber and phytochemicals and low in calories, they have the highest Aggregate Nutrient Density Index (ANDI) scores of all fruits.
-Blueberries, raspberries, strawberries, and blackberries are vibrantly colored with antioxidant phytochemicals, and they are some of the highest antioxidant foods in existence.
+Blueberries, raspberries, strawberries, and blackberries are vibrantly colored with antioxidant phytochemicals, and they are some of the highest-antioxidant foods in existence.
 Read more about the health benefits of berries in Eating Berries Reduces Your Risk of Heart Attack.

 Apparently, currants have 8 times the vitamin C of an orange.
 In our garden, we grow black currants, but red and white would grow here too.
 If you have space, grow a collection of them.

 Ben Sarek is the variety that we grow.
 It is a compact and productive plant.